Healthy Recipes Blog

 Roasted frozen broccoli is ready in the pan.

-I like to bake it in a 425°F oven for about 30 minutes.
-Since oven temperatures vary, yours might take more or less time than that.
+3. I bake the broccoli in a 425°F oven for about 30 minutes.
+However, since oven temperatures vary, yours might take more or less time.
 Start checking after 25 minutes, and be prepared to keep it in the oven for as long as 40 minutes.

 Serving Suggestions